wolabs/womano/README.md

 WoMANO provides three software modules:

-1. Womano：it realizes the network service orchestration (NFV-O), it can create a complex virtual network environment.
+1. Womano: it realizes the network service orchestration (NFV-O), it can create a complex virtual network environment.
 It interfaces with the virtual infrastructure manager (VIM) and provids the upstream interface for providing NFV services, such as creating or deleting virtual network functions.